Green Chemistry in Healthcare: Safer and More Sustainable Practices

 Digital Patient Records: Moving from paper-based to digital patient records not only improves efficiency and accessibility but also significantly reduces paper use and waste.
 Digital systems facilitate a more sustainable approach to record-keeping and information sharing within and across healthcare facilities.

-Telemedicine: Telemedicine reduces the need for physical travel for both healthcare providers and patients, lowering carbon emissions associated with transportation.
+Telemedicine: Telemedicine reduces the need for physical travel for both healthcare providers and patients, lowering emissions associated with transportation.
 By utilizing digital communication tools for consultations and follow-ups, healthcare can become more sustainable without compromising the quality of care.

 Green IT in healthcare represents a commitment to sustainability, leveraging technology to reduce energy consumption and minimize environmental impact.
 As healthcare continues to evolve, integrating Green IT practices will be crucial for building a more sustainable future for the sector.